 “From thinking of me in everything he did, it went to hardly even noticing my presence, except just before sex.”

-“Eventually I just began to feel used for only sex, and being his wife I couldn’t even say no or demand at least some romance prior.
+“Eventually I just began to feel used for only sex, and being his wife, I couldn’t even say no or demand at least some romance prior.
 It became that vicious cycle where I hated him approaching me for sex, then hated the sex, and finally even hated him.
 And what he probably saw was a girl that went from swooning over him during the honeymoon to being repulsed at his touch.”

 The cause for lower libido is more important than the effect it has on your sex life

 Both research and women’s stories have shown repeatedly that women are just as tuned to enjoy sex as men.
 However, there can be any combination of factors that may influence her desires.
 Blaming the woman for lowered libido would not solve the problem.
-It’s important for the partner to dig deeper, understand and address those causes.
+It’s essential for the partner to dig deeper, understand and address those causes.
 Sex is so linked to self-perception, that feeling un-aroused or rejected can be damaging both for the relationship and the self-esteem of each partner.
 Keeping lines of communication open, and talking frankly about sex will ensure the issue is resolved before it gets worse.
-One can neither afford to isolate sex from other aspects of a person’s life, nor relegate sex to a low priority level deserving no attention.
-For both the woman, and the man involved.
+One can neither afford to isolate sex from other aspects of a person’s life nor relegate sex to a low priority level deserving no attention.
+For both the woman and the man involved.